PritK99/ML-Toolbox/Kernels/README.md

 Machine Learning algorithms like SVMs are very successful at finding linear boundaries to separate data points belonging to different classes.
 However, real-world data frequently exhibits non-linear relationships, posing a challenge for linear classifiers.

 Kernelization is a technique that allows linear classifiers to learn non-linear decision boundaries.
-We often use kernelization when our model suffers from a high bias problem.
+We often use kernelization when our model suffers from a high bias problem (i.e. the assumption that our data is linearly seperable).

 ## Intuition